 Royal Aberdeen Balgownie Links

-Royal Aberdeen Golf club is situated on the North East Coast of the Scottish Highlands and is the sixth oldest golf course in the world.
+Royal Aberdeen Golf club is situated on the North East Coast of the Scottish Highlands and is the sixth oldest golf course globally.
 The golf club officially opened as Aberdeen Golf Club in 1815 where the Members played on the Queens Links golf course which was close to the city.
 Thereafter they moved across the River Don to the Royal Aberdeen Balgownie Links.

 The first Tees off in front of the raised clubhouse onto a wide fairway before dropping slightly downhill and the further into a deep hollow in front of the green.
 The raised green slope back and towards you and off to the left with the Aberdeen Beach immediately behind it.
 The following holes are a true reflection of what great natural terrain there is for Links golf with hardly any of the land touched or changed in any way.